cncf/glossary/content/it/stateless-apps.md

 ## In che modo aiuta

-Boiling everything down, in a Stateless Application the only thing your cluster is responsible for is the code, and other static content, being hosted on it.
-That’s it, no changing databases, no writes and no left over files when the pod is deleted.
-Stateless [containers](/container/) are easier to deploy, and you don’t need to worry about saving container data on persistent storage volumes.
-You also don't have to worry about backing up the data.

 Volendo sintetizzare, in un'applicazione _stateless_ l'unica cosa di cui il nostro cluster è responsabile è il codice e altro contenuto statico ospitato su di esso.
 Non c'è altro: nessuna modifica dei database, nessuna scrittura e nessun file residuo quando il pod viene eliminato.